yurtrimu/Gamer-Cat/README.md

 # Gamer-Cat
-Cat that clicks mouse everytimes when you do and the same thing happens for the keyboard too! by Yurtrimu#1100
+Cat that clicks mouse and keyboard everytime when you do!

+by Yurtrimu#1100

 You can draw your own cat and customize it!